JentleJoe/old-alx-low_level_programming/0x02-functions_nested_loops/README.md

 11. Program that prints all natural numbers from n to 98, followed by a newline

-12. Program that prints the n times table, starting with 0
+100. Program that prints the n times table, starting with 0

-13. Program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line
+101. Program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line

+102. Program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line